microsoft/service-fabric-healer/FabricHealerProxy.md

             // This specifies that you want FabricHealer to repair a service instance deployed to a Fabric node named NodeName.
             // FabricHealer supports both Replica and CodePackage restarts of services.
 The logic rules will dictate which one of these happens,
             // so make sure to craft a specific logic rule that makes sense for you (and use some logic!).
-            // Note that, out of the box, FabricHealer's AppRules.guan file (located in the FabricHealer project's PackageRoot/Config/LogicRules folder) already has a restart replica catch-all (applies to any service) rule that will restart the primary replica of
+            // Note that, out of the box, FabricHealer's AppRules.guan file (located in the FabricHealer project's PackageRoot/Config/LogicRules folder)
+            // already has a restart replica catch-all (applies to any service) rule that will restart the primary replica of
             // the specified service below, deployed to the a specified Fabric node. var repairDataServiceTarget = new RepairData
             {
                 ServiceName = "fabric:/HealthMetrics/DoctorActorServiceType",
+                NodeName = "_Node_0"
+            };

+            var repairDataServiceTarget2 = new RepairData
+            {
+                ServiceName = "fabric:/HealthMetrics/BandActorServiceType",
                 NodeName = "_Node_0"
             };